360 Total Security Review 2022: How Good Is the Antivirus Tool?

 You can only ever have security or speed, right?
-Wrong, at least according to 360 Total Security: The antivirus program offers protection and performance maximization making your computer both safer and more efficient.
+Wrong, at least according to 360 Total Security: The antivirus program offers protection and performance enhancement making your computer both safer and more efficient.
 To accomplish this, it uses award-winning engines, made by developers like Avira.
-Below, we'll assess whether 360 Total Security really has more to offer, and is capable of going head-to-head with its well-known competitors.
+Below, we'll assess whether 360 Total Security really has more to offer and is capable of going head-to-head with its well-known competitors.

-What is 360 Total Security?
+What Is 360 Total Security?

 Pros and Cons

-Does not contain bloatware
+Does not install bloatware on your system

-Has not recently been tested/evaluated by third-parties
+Has not been recently tested by third-parties